Welcome to the Faculty Development Page! Please bookmark this page and return to view updates.

 The Dean's Faculty Development Fund

 Dean's Faculty Development Funds are available to individual faculty through direct application.
-Please see details in this Announcement .
-Please also see Guidelines for Applicants before applying.
-The application can be uploaded by following this link .
-If you are not sure about using this mechanism for the opportunity that you seek, please email Associate Dean Peter Sargent .
+Please see this document before applying.
+The application can be found here .
+If you are not sure about using this mechanism for the opportunity that you seek, please email Associate Dean Sheila Brear (firstname.lastname@example.org ).

 The School of Dentistry has adopted a bridge funding program to assist researchers in "bridging" a previously funded project with the anticipated re-funding of that project from extramural sources.
 A brief desription of the project, including eligibility and review criteria, can be found here .
 Note that the most competitive proposals will be those seek to bridge previously funded work where a renewal application has received promising (but unfunded) scores and where comments by reviewing agencies suggest that a re-application would be successful.
 This program is funded one-third each by the department, the Dean's office, and the Chancellor's office.
 The program is modeled after the School of Medicine's program.
 For additional details, go to the School of Medicine's site at School of Medicine Bridge Funding Program .